up

 The consultation process included the following steps:

-• During the preparation of the recommended CIP, the Citizens Advisory Boards sponsored forums in all five of the Regional Services Centers service areas: Bethesda-Chevy Chase, East County, Mid-County, Silver Spring, and Upcounty.
-In addition, a forum was also scheduled at Leisure World.
+• During the preparation of the recommended CIP, the Citizens Advisory Boards sponsored forums in all five of the Regional Services areas: Bethesda-Chevy Chase, East County, Mid-County, Silver Spring, and Upcounty.
+In addition, a Countywide virtual forum was held.
 These forums provided residents with an opportunity to express their views on the future of the CIP in their area and to indicate their priorities for the CIP.
 Department and agency representatives were present at the forums.

 • The Citizens Advisory Boards provided their recommendations to the County Executive.